Skip to main content

 1

-• Final Accounts represent the final product of the accounting process, showing financial position and business results for a specific period
+• Final accounts are the final product of the accounting process for the accounting period.

-• There are two main components: Profit and Loss Account (Income Statement) and Balance Sheet
+• A company mainly prepares two final accounts: Profit and Loss Account and Balance Sheet.

 2